CHRAJ orders GCB to compensate, re-instate defunct UT, Capital Bank staff

 They added that some others who were absorbed served illegal probation and subsequently had their appointments terminated.

-They noted that, from February 13 2019, GCB Bank issued letters to them indicating that they were going to terminate their appointment “at will”.
+They noted that, from the 13th of February 2019, GCB Bank issued letters to them indicating that they were going to terminate their appointment “at-will”.

 According to them, one of the reasons for the action of the Bank was that they did not possess the requisite pre-university qualification whereas those who were employed in the year 2017 with similar challenges were given a year to re-write their pre-university exams.